Here’s a quick step-by-step guide for newbies on how to mine Kaspa coin on Nanopool

 - For AMD GPUs, go here and choose "Support & Drivers".
 Enter your GPU info and click "Display results" then click the download button for your current driver.

 Once downloaded, install the drivers like you normally would (next, next, OK, etc.) and reboot your RIG.
 You see your GPU’s are recognized correctly if you go into Device Manager (search in Windows search bar) and if you don’t see any warning marks on your GPU’s you're good to go to the next step.

-There's a number of ways you can get an Ethereum Classic address through, such as at an exchange or you can play it safe and use one of the local wallets.
-If you already have an Ethereum Classic address, just jump down to the next step.
+You can get a Kaspa address through Kaspa Web Wallet, or at an exchange.
+If you already have Kaspa address, just jump down to the next step.
 Remember, some exchanges don't allow deposits from pools or don't allow very small deposits, so double check with the site before mining directly to an exchange address, whereas setting up a local wallet requires to wait a while for the blockchain to download.

 Bear in mind, storing your funds at an exchange/web-wallet is always associated with a risk